choderalab/yank/docs/yamlpages/experiments.rst

 Running Multiple Experiments
 ============================

-A single experiement can be defined by the following example.
+A single experiment can be defined by the following example.
 However, if one would like to run multiple experiments from the same YAML file, then follow these instructions:

 #.
 Create a header above ``experiments`` with whatever name of experiment you want to run.
 We label this as ``{UserDefinedExperiment}``.
 #.
 Define your ``{UserDefinedExperiment}`` by creating sub-directives just as you would in the main ``experiment`` header (se the :ref:`Experiments Syntax <yaml_experiments_syntax>` for description).